Akshara-11410/FS_23BCS11410_KRG_2-B/Exp 5_Final_Project/Readme.md

-# 🔐r Login Page — YatraSathi
+# 🔐 Login Page — YatraSathi

 A beautifully designed ** Login Page** built with Material 3.
 This is the welcoming interface for the **YatraSathi** app — featuring a full-screen background image, semi-transparent overlay, and a clean, modern login form.